 En route, the Ossett soldiers were cheered by large crowds and local tradesmen showed their support by giving the men sandwiches, tobacco and cigarettes.
 Later on that Wednesday evening, the bells at Ossett Town Hall rang out loud, attracting a crowd of several hundred people where they heard the Ossett mayor, Councillor Harvey Robinson, read eleven royal proclamations from the town hall steps.
 At the end of the 20-minute reading, the crowd responded enthusiastically to the mayor's request for the singing of "God Save The King."

-We believe that the majority of these men served in the 1st/4th Battalion of the King's Own Yorkshire Light Infantry, and specifically 'D' Company, which was largely made up of men from Ossett and Horbury.
+The majority of these men served in the 1st/4th Battalion of the King's Own Yorkshire Light Infantry, and specifically 'D' Company, which was largely made up of men from Ossett and Horbury.
 In effect, a group of "Ossett Pals" who trained, fought and died together.
 Many of these men were gassed in their trenches in late December 1915 and many more died on the beaches at Nieuport on the Belgian coast, near Ostend in July 1917.
 All these men were 'Saturday Soldiers' or Territorials.
 Those men from the Territorial force who hadn't signed up for overseas service became part of the 2nd/4th Battalion, King's Own Yorkshire Light Infantry, and were designated for home service, but they too were soon to find that they were needed on the Western Front and were eventually sent to fight in France.

 Both sides predicted, and publicly stated, that the war would be over by Christmas 1914, and the Ossett men who went to war in 1914 believed that.
 However, as we know, in reality, the war lasted for four long years and another three months with a tragic loss of life.
 Conscription was introduced in January 1916 for all single men and childless widowers aged between 18 and 41 years of age.
 This was changed in May 1916 to include all men aged 18 to 41 years of age.
 The carnage and loss of men on the Western Front was so great that in April 1918, the conscription rules were changed yet again so that all men, aged between 41 and 50 years, could now be conscripted, but with an allowance made for for an extension of the age limit up to 56 years.
 In addition, provision was made for the cancellation of most existing exemptions, if the need arose.
 Controversially, there was also provision for the extension of conscription to include Ireland; a country in the throes of independence troubles after the Easter Rising of 1916.